Has anyone ever told you “it’s too expensive to eat well, you can’t find healthy food to eat on a budget?”

 It is possible – if not easy – to find (and create!) cheap healthy food to eat on a budget.

-When I first moved out, my food budget was $27 every two weeks.
-This did not include money for milk and eggs purchased from a farmer, but included everything else.
-My grocery budget has increased over the past two years, and what’s right for me may not be right for other situations.
+When I first moved out on my own, my food budget was $27 every two weeks.
+This did not include money for milk and eggs purchased from a farmer, but did include everything else.
+My grocery budget has increased over the past two years, but I did learn a significant amount about how to save money on healthy food.

-I am often asked where I get my food.
-When preparing this post, I realized I now do basically all of my shopping online with immediate needs purchased at Whole Foods or the local farmer’s market.
-Here are a few tips for a successful healthy and budget-friendly shopping trip.
+I am often asked where I buy my food.
+When preparing this post, I realized while I used to do basically all of my shopping online with immediate needs purchased at Whole Foods or the local farmer’s market, I’m now spending most of my budget at Aldi.
+Here are a few tips for a buying groceries on a budget:

-Whether you choose to pre-load a Visa gift card as your “cash” or you deposit cash into your account when you purchase online, having a budget will help keep impulse spending under control.
+Whether you choose to pre-load a Visa gift card as your “cash” or you are very well self-controlled when you purchase online, having a budget will help keep impulse spending under control.